Course Number: 202A/202B

 NCAA Approved Course

-This course begins with the Middle Ages, comparing western Europe, eastern Europe, and the rising Islamic empires.
-Next, students analyze the Renaissance, Reformation, Age of Exploration, and the Scientific Revolution to see how it spurred progressive thinking.
-Students end the term with examining the political revolutions of France, Haiti, and Latin America.
+The second semester of this course begins with the Middle Ages, comparing western Europe, eastern Europe, and the rising Islamic empires.
+Next, students analyze the Renaissance, Reformation, Age of Exploration, and the Scientific Revolution and examine their impacts on society.
+Students end the term with analyzing the political revolutions of France, Haiti, and Latin America.